iisys-sns/vad/README.md

   We use the term AS a bit loosely here.
   We basically want to prevent that two hops are under the control of one entity.
   This is not that useful at the moment because Mullvad is the only supported provider and is its own overlay AS.
-* It would be possible to add an namespace between the first hop and the root namespace.
+* It would be possible not to break TCP connections if two conditions are met.
-  If the exit stays static, an partial down and up would not break TCP connections.
+  First, you need a static ip address for the exit hop, that is already possible, you can just set a hostname as last hop.
-  It can just not send data for a short amount of time.
+  Second, the WireGuard interface `mullvad0` in the root namespace must not be deleted with an partial down and up; and the ip address must remain the same.
-  This idea does not seem to be useful at the moment.
+  The latter will possibly work with `wg syncconf`.
-  What could be the use case?
+* Only delete namespaces/interfaces and change the configuration with a partial down and up if necessary.

 ## Related projects